Remuneration requirement under EEG

-- under Section 34 EEG 2014, if they market the electricity directly and transfer to the grid operator the right to label the electricity as "energy from renewable sources or methane" (sponsored direct marketing) or
+- if they market the electricity directly and transfer to the network operator the right to label the electricity as "energy from renewable sources or methane" (sponsored direct marketing), or

 Alternation between different methods of divestiture

-Under Section 20 EEG 2014, plant operators may change between the following forms of divestiture for each plant and only on the first calendar day of the month:
+Under Section 21b EEG 2017, asset operators may change between the following forms of divestiture for each plant and only on the first calendar day of the month:

-Registering EEG assets with the Federal Network Agency
+Registering EEG assets to the market master data register of the Federal Network Agency

 - The asset's location,